dbansal2/netflix_sql_project/README.md

 ```

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+## PowerBI techniques Learnt

+- What are all the questions should be asked before staring the project
+- Creating calculated columns
+- creating measure using DAX language
+- Data modeling
+- Dynamic titles based on the applied filters
+- Using KPI indicators
+- Conditional formatting the values in visuals using icons or background color
+- Data validation techniques
+- PowerBi services

+### Dashboard designing

+Based on the mock ups received as requirement, the team will start designing the visuals and create measure as and when required.

+## Dasboard

 ## Findings and Conclusion